 For the next academic year, the following has been agreed for certain:

 - All teaching in the first semester (September to January) will primarily take place online.

 - All lectures to groups of more than 30 students will be provided online throughout the first semester.

-- In period 1 (September-October), all examinations will be done remotely.
+- In period 1 (September-October) and period 2 (November, December), all examinations will be done remotely.

 - Some teaching will take place on campus, where this is possible.
 Any teaching that must happen on campus because of the facilities required (such as laboratories) will be given priority in this.

 - The same applies to teaching for first-year Bachelor's and Master's students.
 Of course, we will endeavour to enable students from all years to study on campus where we can.